Alfieri clan

 The Alfieri clan was a Neapolitan Camorra clan operating on the north-east of Naples, with its sphere of influence in the municipalities of Saviano and Nola.

 History

 The association between the two Alfieri brothers, Salvatore and Carmine was formed after their father's murder in Tore Notaio in 1952.
 They swore to avenge his death and three years later, in 1956, Salvatore Alfieri killed their father's murderer at the social circle of Saviano.
-Salvatore later lost his life after falling victim to an ambush at a restaurant in Pompeii.
+Salvatore later was murdered in an ambush at a restaurant in Pompeii by Raffaele Cutolo's Nuova Camorra Organizzata gunmen.